Skeptic to Believer: How Narrative-Driven Games Won Me Over

 Its psychological horror themes, disturbing imagery, and Takeshi Abo’s haunting score made me feel the protagonist’s paranoia firsthand.

-It was bold, mature, and deeply unsettling — a powerful example of how visual novels can use text, sound, and player imagination to deliver emotional depth that lingers long after the credits roll.
+It was bold, mature, and deeply unsettling, showcasing how visual novels can use text, sound, and player imagination to create emotional depth that lingers long after the credits roll.

 If Spirit Hunter was the gateway, Chaos;Head Noah was the knockout punch that sealed the deal.